2025 FIFA Futsal Women's World Cup: Logo and slogan

-The official emblem was launched on March 18, 2025, at the Manila House in Makati.
+The official emblem was launched on March 18, 2025, at the Manila House in Bonifacio Global City, Taguig.

 The emblem is a combination of visual elements depicting futsal and references to street art and motifs in the Philippines.
-Some of the Filipino culture references featured in the logo include the vinta, the gabbang instrument and traditional Binakael patterns.
+Some of the Filipino culture references featured in the logo include the vinta, the gabbang instrument, and traditional Binakael patterns.

-The powerful visual identity accompanying the logo, alongside the official slogan of the tournament, "Master The Speed", reflects a game that is constantly on the move and the sights and sounds of the host nation, which are combined with depictions of the futsal ball, the shape of the pitch, and the five members of each team.
+The visual identity accompanying the logo, alongside the official slogan of the tournament, "Master The Speed", reflects a game that is constantly on the move and the sights and sounds of the host nation, which are combined with depictions of the futsal ball, the shape of the pitch, and the five members of each team.
 The design also features arrows that portray the fine line between defense and attack in a form of football renowned for its captivating speed and skill.

 Mascot

-Diwa is the official mascot of the FIFA Futsal Women's World Cup.
-The mascot is a futsal player and is characterized as a "spirited girl with close ties to nature" who represents the values of teamwork, power, and grace.
+Diwa was the official mascot of the 2025 FIFA Futsal Women's World Cup.
+The mascot was a futsal player and is characterized as a "spirited girl with close ties to nature" who represents the values of teamwork, power, and grace.
 Her design is inspired by the diwata, a fairy from Philippine folklore.
 She was unveiled on August 30, 2025, at the San Joaquin Elementary School in Pasig during a community event.